navibyte/geospatial/dart/geobase/README.md

   print(feature.toText(format: GeoJSON.feature, decimals: 3));
 ```

-Geometry and feature objects can be also decoded (or parsed) from their GeoJSON
+Geometry and feature objects can be also parsed from their GeoJSON text
-text representations:
+representations:

 ```dart
   // sample GeoJSON text representation (a feature collection with two features)